Stoke on Trent City Archives

 Access and facilities

-There is no public car park at the city central library.
+There is no public car park at the Potteries Museum and Art Gallery.
 View more about car parking on the city council website.

 Disabled badge holders may park for 3 hours without charge in on-street car parking bays and all day in off-street car parks.

 Stoke on Trent rail station is about 1.5 miles from the city central library.
 All buses from the stop directly outside the rail station serve Hanley city centre.